endk17/autotrader/README.md

 2. Opening Range Breakdown (15 Minute Candle)

-__The definition used to explain these strategies was taking from [Warrior Trading](https://www.warriortrading.com/opening-range-breakout/) and this definition was then used  as a premise to devise the codified solution__
+__The definition used to explain these strategies was taking from [Warrior Trading](https://www.warriortrading.com/opening-range-breakout/) and this definition was then used as the founding premise to codify the solution__